 While the views of Toledo from San Martin Bridge and Alcantara Bridge are divine, Mirador del Valle boasts the most breathtaking of them all.
 Lying across the Tagus River from the city, the famous viewpoint is set upon a prominent bluff that overlooks everything.

 From the lookout, you can see the Alcazar rising dramatically above the city, as well as Toledo’s mess of medieval streets that meander down the hillside to the reflective waters of the river.
-For the ultimate photo of Toledo in all its glory, the marvellous Mirador del Valle is not to be missed out on and is easily reached on foot or by bus from the historic town.
+For the ultimate photo of Toledo in all its glory, the marvelous Mirador del Valle is not to be missed out on and is easily reached on foot or by bus from the historic town.

 Widely considered to be one of the best examples of High Gothic architecture in Spain, Toledo Cathedral is the crown jewel of what the city has to offer.
 Such is its size, scale, and splendor that it took more than 250 years to build, finally being completed in 1493.